-- 2.3 Failure to Comply with these behaviour protocols will result in: - (a) Disciplinary action which may result in suspension and dismissal from employment, volunteering/internship, partnership, contractual relationship, or Board membership; or - (b) Failing to report a known or suspected safeguarding incident committed by a World Vision UK employee or representative. - (c) Termination of sponsorship. - (d) Termination of a relationship with World Vision UK.
+- 2.3 Failure to comply with these behaviour protocols will result in: - (a) Disciplinary action which may result in suspension and dismissal from employment, volunteering/internship, partnership, contractual relationship, or Board membership; or - (b) Termination of sponsorship. - (c) Termination of a relationship with World Vision UK. - (d) Notification to authorities such as the Police if a criminal act is suspected or known to have taken place.

-Individuals who have been found to have breached this Policy will have "Do Not Rehire" placed on their personal file.
+Individuals who have been found to have breached this Policy may have "Do Not Rehire" placed on their personal file.
 Partners and Contractors may have "Do Not Re-engage" placed on their file based on the nature of the case.